-The Corporate Compliance Program Oversight consists of the BOT Corporate Compliance Committee, Management Compliance Committee, Agency-specific Medicaid Compliance Committees and the CO.
+The Corporate Compliance Program Oversight consists of the BOT Corporate Compliance Committee, Management Compliance Committee, Agency-specific Medicaid Compliance Committees, the Compliance Officer (CO) and the Compliance Coordinator.

 Board of Trustees: The BOT authorized the development and implementation of an effective Corporate Compliance Program at CCDA, and has designated a subcommittee to function as the Corporate Compliance Committee of the BOT.
-The BOT Corporate Compliance Committee is responsible for approving and overseeing the Corporate Compliance Plan, the Code of Conduct and the Annual Work Plan, along with ensuring that CCDA has an effective Corporate Compliance Program.
+The BOT Corporate Compliance Committee is responsible for approving and overseeing the Corporate Compliance Plan, the Code of Conduct and the Annual Work Plan, along with ensuring CCDA has an effective Corporate Compliance Program.
 The BOT Corporate Compliance Committee has a direct line of communication with the CO and will be kept informed of compliance-related issues through a quarterly report and as needed from the CO or CEO.